-Will NASDAQ Be Open on Presidents’ Day?
+Will NASDAQ be open on MLK Day?

-Stock Market Holidays
+The Stock Market Holiday Schedule

 The stock market (NYSE and NASDAQ) is closed each year in observance of the following federal holidays: New Year’s Day, Martin Luther King Jr. Day, Washington’s Birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas Day.
-The stock market also closes the day before Independence Day.